JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 <header class = "exercise-header">Exercise 1: </header><p>
 ```

 Every programmer should be able to rewrite pseudocode to actual code.
-The goal of this exercise is to rewrite the pseudocode:
+The goal of this exercise is to rewrite the following pseudocode:

 ![](juliasetalg.png)